MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-431-State-Organization-General-Administration/subpart-Q-Requirements-Estimating-Improper-Payments-Medicaid-CHIP/section-431.998.md

 (2) Provide CMS with valid evidence directly related to the finding(s) to support the State's position.

-(f) All differences, including those pending in CMS for final decision that are not overturned in time for improper payment rate calculation, will be considered as errors in the improper payment rate calculation in order to meet the reporting requirements of the IPIA.
+(f) All differences, including those pending in CMS for final decision that are not overturned in time for improper payment rate calculation, will be considered as errors in the improper payment rate calculation in order to meet the reporting requirements of the PIIA.

-[82 FR 31187, July 5, 2017]
+[82 FR 31187, July 5, 2017, as amended at 89 FR 69913, Aug.
+28, 2024]